Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 ### Automatic Converters In Thoth.Json

 In this example of parsing the JSON, we have been using the *manual* way of parsing with decoders using `Thoth.Json`.
 You might have wondered, if the library already knows the types of the record fields, can't the library automatically implement a decoder based on the record type itself?
 Yes, it can!
 Thoth.Json makes use of the Reflection capabilities in Fable which allows it to inspect the type information and metadata from which it can infer a decoder that can parse the corresponding JSON structure.
 However, in order for the automatic conversion to work, the shape of the JSON has to match that of the F# type but that is not entirely the case of our store information: the `since` field is an integer in in the JSON but it is a `string` in the `StoreInfo` type.
-So we have to refactor the `StoreInfo` and change the `since` field into an integer as well:
+So we have to refactor `StoreInfo` and change the `since` field into an integer as well:
 ```fsharp {highlight: [3]}
 type StoreInfo = {
   name: string